cometa-rocks/cometa_documentation/docs/user/cometa_features.md

 - Test case parameterization

 > [!TIP]
-> Watch our [video tutorial](https://youtu.be/f-3PxxhrIGY) to see Data-Driven Testing in action!
+> Watch the video [video tutorial](https://youtu.be/f-3PxxhrIGY) to see Data-Driven Testing in action!
 > *(Right-click to open in new tab)*

 <details>